MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/using-breakout-rooms.md

 The meeting organizer can send announcements to all participants while breakout rooms are open.
 Select the ellipses […] by the Breakout Rooms header.

-For example, remind participants to @mention the meeting organizer when they need help, or give them a fiveminute countdown before pulling them back into the main room.
+For example, remind participants to @mention the meeting organizer when they need help, or give them a five-minute countdown before pulling them back into the main room.
 Participants receive the announcement in their breakout rooms’ chat.

 ## Close rooms and pull participants back to the main meeting